Biosecurity: everyone has a role to play

 Defending your farm

-If a new pest or disease becomes established on your farm, it will affect your business through increased costs (for monitoring, changes in production practice, additional chemical use and labour), reduced productivity (in yield and/or quality) or loss of markets.
+If a new pest or disease becomes established on your farm, it could affect your business through increased costs (for monitoring, changes in production practice, additional chemical use and labour), reduced productivity (in yield and/or quality) or loss of markets.
 Early detection and immediate reporting increases the chance of effective and efficient eradication.

 Key biosecurity targets